srabantikundu/bellabeat-analysis/README.md

     - BMI vs Sleep

-### 1. Activity duration vs BMI
+### 1. Activity duration vs Sleep data

-We have to do a left inner join to find the activity and weight tables.
+We have to do a left inner join to find the activity and sleep data tables.

     ```
         select da.id, da.total_activity_minutes, sl.total_sleep_minutes